codenameyau/react-cartesian/README.md

 ```

 ### Developers
-How to publish.
-These steps are run with `npm run deploy`.
+These steps are automated with `npm run deploy`.

+How to publish manually.
 ```bash
 # Run unit tests.
 npm run test